Courier-Package-Manager/Courier/README.md

 dependencies comes at little to no time cost with this tool.
 Courier boasts high docility with effective and efficient code.

 ## Installation
-Note before installing: the `dev` branch is very unstable and may not work.
-For a working installation, download the last listed release or install from the `stable` branch.
+~Note before installing: the `dev` branch is very unstable and may not work.
+For a working installation, download the last listed release or install from the `stable` branch.~ The stable branch is now the main branch, if it's not a critical error (meaning it stops the functionality of a program) then it will be worked on in `stable`.
+If it is _critical_, then an `issue` will be created with the appropriate labels and a branch will be created from that issue.
+See the [wiki](https://github.com/JoshuaDRose/Courier/wiki/Branches#why-delete-dev) for more info on branches / why this change was made.

 ```
 git clone https://github.com/JoshuaDRose/Courier